Best Practices in Vendor Contract Management

-Ideally, your institution will have one designated area for all contracts – stored in one repository with tracking to make sure key terms, like expiration dates and renewal notice periods, are always observed.
+• First, your organization should have one designated area for contracts with a tracking method for significant terms like expiration dates and renewal notice periods.

 • Second, contract negotiation and drafting should be done by a subject matter expert and your legal counsel.

 • Third, don’t forget to think about the exit strategy.
 Termination steps are just as important as the other terms and conditions.
 You’ll want to know what will happen to your customer’s information and other confidential data.

 • Fourth, continue contract management post contract execution.
 It’s a requirement to manage the ongoing vendor relationship.

 • Sixth, document the vendor contract management process so that everyone within your organization is on the same page.

 To recap – it’s not enough to simply gather contracts.
 You need a well-documented and thorough process for identifying, including and managing the key provisions.